bnfour/ritsu-fuse/readme.md

 - `Bnfour.RitsuFuse.ConsoleApp` is a simple console wrapper
 - `Bnfour.RitsuFuse.Proper` is a library that does actual work

 The library proper can be used with your code.
-For more info, check the actual source code.
+For a detailed usage info, check the actual source code.

 ### Calling
 ```csharp